 - Finally, you have got all borders on your selected cells.

-Read More: How to Add or Remove Cell Borders in Excel
+Read More: How to Apply Top and Bottom Border in Excel

 4. Apply All Borders with Excel VBA